 Jay Haley (M.A., 1953, Stanford University) was Director of Family Therapy Institute of Washington, D.C.
 He was one of the leading exponents of the strategic/interpersonal approach to family therapy.
 Haley served as Director of the Family Experiment Project at the Mental Research Institute and as Director of Family Therapy Research at the Philadelphia Child Guidance Clinic.
 He has authoered seven books, co-authored two and edited five.
 Additionally, he has more than 40 contributions to professional journals and books.
 Haley is the former editor of Family Process, and the first recipient of the Lifetime Achievement Award of The Milton H. Erickson Foundation.

-Tags: Psychotherapy Erving Polster Jay Haley Directive Therapy Family Therapy Gestalt Therapy Interpersonal Dynamics Naturalistic Psychoanalysis Utilization Schools of Therapy Personal Style
+Tags: Erving Polster Jay Haley Directive Therapy Family Therapy Gestalt Therapy Interpersonal Dynamics Naturalistic Psychoanalysis Utilization Schools of Therapy Personal Style

 Tags: Therapist Development Psychotherapy Attunement Cultural Sensitivity Naturalistic Personal Growth Supervision Utilization Learning Styles Therapist Identity